gem/oq-engine/doc/engine/Calculation-Workflow.md

 If a user specifies the `--exports` option on the command line, all calculation results will automatically be exported from the database to NRML XML.

-If the user does not specify this option, it is still possible to export results manually using the `--export-hazard` command line option.
-(Note: Support will be added in the future for export Risk results as well.)
+If the user does not specify this option, it is still possible to export results manually using the `--export-output` command line option.

 ### Cleanup

-Perform any kind of clean required once all calculations and exports have concluded.
-Things to clean up might include KVS data, temporary files, or temporary database records.
+Perform any kind of cleanup required once all calculations and exports have concluded.